alessio/shellescape/README.md

 _[See in Go Playground](https://go.dev/play/p/GeguukpSUTk)_

 ## The escargs utility
 __escargs__ reads lines from the standard input and prints shell-escaped versions.
-Unlinke __xargs__, blank lines on the standard input are not discarded.
+Unlike __xargs__, blank lines on the standard input are not discarded.